cyber-prophet/bostrom-journal/BostromJournal001.md

 ### cyber arbitrage py [~](QmNyxAQcozrkb2Ekr9EMUVZUXQduUGazYwfRTZtvxnjUwd)

-[Cyber arbitrage](https://github.com/Snedashkovsky/cyber-arbitrage/blob/main/search_arbitrage.ipynb) is a jupyter notebook that interacts with CLI to obtain information on the state of liquidity pools balances on Bostrom.
+[Cyber arbitrage](https://github.com/Snedashkovsky/cyber-arbitrage/blob/main/search_arbitrage.ipynb) is a jupyter notebook that interacts with CLI to obtain information on the state of liquidity pools balances {~~on~>in~~} Bostrom.

 There you can search for the best arbitrage options in Bostrom.
 Jupyter notebook retrieves data on pools' state from CLI and displays it in a table form.

 ### Cybernode.ai [~](QmRBxwqwNhLUjnsKwm8giYNVv4wwa77XUk51bYoo67tbah)

-[Cybernode.ai](https://cybernode.ai) Node monitor of cyberCongress public infrastructure built on to of cybernode.
+[Cybernode.ai](https://cybernode.ai) Node monitor of cyberCongress public infrastructure built on to of cybernode.{>>didn't get, the "on to of" part.<<}

 - [Users by cohorts by activity](https://cybernode.ai/grafana/d/SdWCR028z/analytics?orgId=2)
 - [Nodes technical statistics](https://cybernode.ai/grafana/d/cyber_stats/computer?orgId=2&from=now-30d&to=now)